A NEW novel has been named after former Helensburgh school Larchfield.

 It has been written by Polly Clark, who herself lives quite close to the Colquhoun Street building, now converted into flats.

-Larchfield, originally a boys preparatory school called Larchfield Academy, is of course now part of Lomond School further west on Stafford Street, and the book will be officially launched at the school this month.
+Larchfield, originally a boys preparatory school called Larchfield Academy, is of course now part of Lomond School further west on Stafford Street, and the book was officially launched at the school.

 Polly Clark was born in Toronto, Canada, but is now literature programme producer for Cove Park, the International Artist Residency Centre on the Rosneath Peninsula, and has lived in Helensburgh for four years.

 She said: “About fifteen years ago I came to Cove Park when it first started, as their first poet.
 On this residency I met my husband, who is the director.

 “Fast forward a few years, we got married and decided to move up here permanently to be near to Cove Park.